 An affordable housing omnibus package was signed into law by the governor on July 29, 2021.
 This bill includes several important provisions.
 One critically important provision was the creation of a $75 million gap financing program for LIHTC developments.
 Funding for this program comes from the American Rescue Plan Act (ARPA) and will help LIHTC deals pay for development costs at a time in which they have increased significantly.
 Another important provision in this bill doubles the bonding authority of the Illinois Housing Development Authority (IHDA) from $3.6-billion to $7.2-billion

-Hooker DeJong, Inc. (HDJ) is a leading national design firm providing architectural and engineering expertise to support the affordable housing industry throughout the United States.
+HDJ, Inc. is a leading national design firm providing architectural and engineering expertise to support the affordable housing industry throughout the United States.
 HDJ’s diverse portfolio includes successful outcomes with adaptive reuse renovation, acquisition rehab, new construction, historic preservation, and RAD.